Members' access to the records

 Rules of association

-Every association must have a set of rules, often known as a ‘constitution’.
-The rules largely govern the way in which an association operates.
-The Act requires an association’s rules to be kept up-to-date.
-To ensure this, the rules can be amended by a special resolution of the members.
-This process is explained further in Altering the Rules.
+Every association must have a set of rules, often known as a ‘constitution’, that govern the way in which an association operates.
+Changes to these rules may only be made by passing a special resolution at a general meeting.
+This process is explained in Altering the Rules.

 The Act also requires a copy of the rules to be held by Consumer Protection as the 'official' version of the association’s rules.
 The rules lodged by an association with Consumer Protection (including any amendments) are the only effective rules of the association.

-The association must give each member a copy of the rules in force when their membership starts.
-Should a person wish to access the rules at any time during their membership they may:
+The association must give each new member a copy of the rules in force when their membership starts.
+The association can comply with this obligation by:

-- request that the association give them a copy of the rules or any particular part in force at the time of the request.
+At any time a member can request to inspect and make a copy of the rules or ask the association to provide them with a copy of the rules or any particular part in force at the time of the request. (free of charge).